Louisiana State Penitentiary: 20th century operations

 In 1935, remains of a Native American individual were taken from Angola and were donated to the Louisiana State University Museum of Natural Science.

-In 1948, Governor Earl Kemp Long appointed Rollo C. Lawrence, a former mayor of Pineville, as the first Angola superintendent.
-Long subsequently established the position of warden as one of political patronage.
+In 1948, governor Earl Kemp Long appointed Rollo C. Lawrence, a former mayor of Pineville, as the first Angola superintendent.
+Long subsequently established the warden position as one of political patronage.
 Long appointed distant relatives as wardens of the prison.

 In the institution's history, the electric chair, Gruesome Gertie, was stored at Angola.
-Because West Feliciana Parish did not want to be associated with state executions, for some time the state transported the chair to the parish of conviction of a condemned prisoner before executing him or her.
+Because West Feliciana Parish did not want to be associated with state executions, for some time, the state transported the chair to the parish of conviction of a condemned prisoner before executing them.

 A former Angola prisoner, William Sadler (also called "Wooden Ear" because of hearing loss he suffered after a prison attack), wrote a series of articles about Angola in the 1940s.
 Hell on Angola helped bring about prison reform.

-In 1952, 31 inmates, in protest of the prison's conditions, cut their Achilles tendons.
-The protestors were referred to as the Heel String Gang.
-This caused national news agencies to write exposé stories about conditions at Angola.
-In its November 22, 1952, issue, Collier's Magazine referred to Angola as "the worst prison in America".
+In February 1951, 31 inmates, in protest of the prison's conditions, cut their own Achilles tendons.
+Unable to use both feet, the inmates hopped around and sang "The Heel-String Boogie", and the group was labeled the Heel String Gang.
+When the protest made headlines, Long convened a committee of 32 judges, law officers and media members to investigate conditions at the prison.
+By May, the number of inmates who had slashed their Achilles tendons had risen to 55.
+However, the protest was successful; the committee recommended several reforms, including the abolition of corporal punishment at the prison.
+In its November 22, 1952 issue, Collier's Magazine referred to Angola as "the worst prison in America".
 In addition, Margaret Dixon, managing editor of the Baton Rouge Morning Advocate for two decades, worked for prison reform, specifically, construction of other facilities to reduce the population at Angola.
 The new Margaret Dixon Correctional Institution opened in 1976 and was named for her.

 On December 5, 1956, five men escaped by digging out of the prison grounds and swimming across the Mississippi River.
 They were Robert Wallace, 25; Wallace McDonald, 23; Vernon Roy Ingram, 21; Glenn Holiday, 20; and Frank Verbon Gann, 30.
 The Hope Star newspaper of Arkansas reported that one body (believed to be Wallace) was recovered from the river.